vkoskiv/c-ray/README.md

 ## Synopsis

-C-ray is a simple raytracer built for studying computer graphics.
+C-ray is a simple path tracer built for studying computer graphics.
 It's also a great platform for developing your own raytracing algorithms.
 Just write your own rayTrace() function!
 Multithreading, 3D model loading and render previews are handled by C-ray, so you can concentrate on the core principles.

 C-ray currently supports:
 - Real-time render preview using SDL